WARP-LAB/WARP-GUIDES-WEBPACK/05-babel/readme.md

 ```

 By setting `{ "modules": false }` we tell Babel not to compile our ES2015 modules found in our code to Common.js modules (default value for `modules` is `commonjs`, see [docs](https://github.com/babel/babel/tree/master/packages/babel-preset-env#modules)).
 Webpack understands ES2015 modules syntax (static structure) which is what allows it to do tree shaking.
+And we need `UglifyJsPlugin` to remove dead code.

-Build it again.
+Build it again for productions.
 Observe that `I am simple helper B` is not to be found in the built product.
 Horray!

 ## Babel polyfill

 We need also polyfills.
-There are so many polyfills out there and methods to polyfill (user agent based), but let us use one supplied by Babel as it [works together with `@babel/preset-en`](https://github.com/babel/babel/tree/master/packages/babel-preset-env)
+There are so many polyfills out there and methods to polyfill (user agent based), but let us use one supplied by Babel as it [works together with `@babel/preset-env` and browserslist](https://github.com/babel/babel/tree/master/packages/babel-preset-env#browserslist-support)

 [DOCS](https://babeljs.io/docs/usage/polyfill/), however see my ranting why docs might be wrong [https://github.com/babel/babel/issues/7254](https://github.com/babel/babel/issues/7254)